Online MPH Leadership in Practice

 The critical work we do in public health can’t be done alone — we need to develop integrated solutions in concert with other professional sectors and the populations we serve.

-Prioritize public health values and ethics in a philosophy of leadership relevant to adaptive public health challenges.
+Integrate public health values and ethics in a philosophy of leadership relevant to public health challenges.

-Design transformational systems and innovative approaches to ensure effective public health practice.
+Design transformational systems to ensure effective public health practice.

-Develop structures of accountability to promote good governance and stewardship of resources to improve population health.
+Propose structures of accountability to promote good governance of public health initiatives.

-The MPH Leadership curriculum is designed to help you realize your full potential as an informed leader and an effective problem solver.
+The MPH Leadership in Practice curriculum is designed to help students realize their full potential as informed leaders and effective problem solvers.

 • Practicum Work Experience (200 hours)